rdz-oss/BattyBirdNET-Pi/README.md

 ## BatNET-Pi - Automated real-time bat detector

 **Note: The system is under heavy development and not (as yet) fit for production use.
+It is fully functional, however.
 You are welcome to try it and send feedback.**
 ### Purpose